RepoForks/xamarin-plugins-1/M16.StoreInteractions/README.md

-## This is old and will be deleted soon
-This plugin has been replaced for the Xamarin.Forms free plugin which can be found [here](..\M16.StoreInteractions)

 ## Why?
 My very first plugin made just to practice.
 I got inspired by another plugin that allowed you to rate an app after certain actions.